Robust Markov Decision Process: Beyond Rectangularity

-In Theorem~\ref{th:duality}, the fact that the optimal robust policy $\pi^{*}$ is the optimal nominal policy of the MDP where the adversary plays $\boldsymbol{W}^{*}$ can be seen as an {\em equilibrium} for the game between the decision-maker and the adversary.
-This result is in sharp contrast with the case of $s$-rectangular uncertainty sets.
+\begin{remark} \tb{ In Theorem~\ref{th:duality}, the fact that the optimal robust policy $\pi^{*}$ is the optimal nominal policy of the MDP where the adversary plays $\bm{W}^{*}$ can be seen as an {\em equilibrium} for the zero-sum game between the decision maker and the adversary.
+This result is in contrast with the case of $s$-rectangular uncertainty sets.
 Indeed, we provide in Appendix \ref{app:counter-example-equilibrium} an example of an MDP instance where the uncertainty set is $s$-rectangular and the optimal solutions of the left-hand side and the right-hand side of \eqref{eq:strong-min-max-duality} are different.
 This also proves the existence of an $s$-rectangular uncertainty set that can not be reformulated as an $r$-rectangular uncertainty set (see Proposition \ref{prop:relationship-s-r-sa-rec}).} \end{remark}

-might not be attained by the same pairs of policies and transition kernels.
-Indeed, if it was the case, it would also imply that there exists an optimal robust policy that is deterministic. \cite{Kuhn} show that this is not the case and give an example where all optimal robust policies are randomized.